Fáilte / Welcome to the website of Newtown National School, Ardee, Co. Meath. A92PW80

 1842: Newtown National School ( which was situated across the road from where the present school stands).

 In 1841, Father Guinty, C.C. wrote to the National Board of Education, making application to have the school at Newtown, “built many years ago”, recognised as a National School.
 Hence, the school came into being in 1842, as the plaque on the wall across the road still shows.
+There is now a Preservation Order on the Old School building across the road from where our school now stands.

 1900-1929: